 The Department of Management and Organizations offers study in managing human resources, teamwork and project management, law and ethics, leadership and personal development, negotiations, international business, and entrepreneurial management.

 The department offers the undergraduate major in management and the subprogram in management and organizations that leads to the Ph.D. in business administration.
-Additionally, they participate in the M.B.A. program; see Master of Business Administration Program in the Catalog.
+Additionally, they participate in the M.B.A. program; see the Master of Business Administration Program in the Catalog.

 Undergraduate Program of Study